JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 ### Creating Tech Videos

+Last year I set this as a goal.

 What exactly were those 24 tech videos to make AI, D&A more accesible: [x]

 1. [Cloudflare Tunnels](https://www.youtube.com/watch?v=k75PviBQeA0)